ryanatkn/gro/contributing.md

 So, this is just a project I work on to support my other work.
-Although Gro is a [@feltcoop](https://github.com/feltcoop) project, I am its sole developer for now.
-The other more important projects are its users.
+Although Gro is a [@feltcoop](https://github.com/feltcoop) project, I am its sole developer for now, and we have more important projects that occupy almost all of our time.

 I don't want to spend much time on support outside of our needs.
 But I do want to give away the source code in case it can help! (and be improved?)